emqx/eip/design/0003-new-config-files.md

 - The config entries should be able to loaded from a centralized config service in a large distribution deployment.

-- The config files should be able to upgraded at a backward compatible manner during release hot upgrade.
+- The config files should be able to upgraded in a backward compatible manner during release hot upgrade.

 ## Rationale